leiklier/illumino-web-services/README.md

 **Convention**:

 * API services use ports 30 000 - 30 499 for exposing services and 30 500 - 30 999 for debuggers.
-* Websites * API services use ports 31 000 - 31 499 for exposing services and 31 500 - 31 999 for debuggers.
+* Website services use ports 31 000 - 31 499 for exposing services and 31 500 - 31 999 for debuggers.

 ### [DEV]